-Various events are organised all across the country to celebrate girl child day to promote education, position, equal status etc. in the society.
-Also, Government of India organises several campaigns to increase the consciousness among the people regarding girl children in the Indian society.
+Various events are organised all across the country to celebrate girl child day to promote education, position, equal status, etc. in society.
+Also, the Government of India organises several campaigns to increase the consciousness among the people regarding girl children in Indian society.
 Through this campaign, the Government of India highlights the inequalities and problems related to the girl child.
-Several advertisements are run by the government on TV channels, local newspapers and radio stations by giving the message "Save the Girl Child".
-Even NGO or non- government organisations take part in the celebration and spread awareness among the society to treat girl child equal and educate them etc.
+Several advertisements are run by the government on TV channels, local newspapers, and radio stations by giving the message "Save the Girl Child".
+Even NGO or non- government organisations take part in the celebration and spread awareness among society to treat girl children equally and educate them, etc.

-Therefore, every Child in the country may be boy or girl is important and said to be the future of the Country.
-Girl should be treated equally and should get all the opportunities in our society for the welfare of the Nation as a whole.
+Therefore, every child in the country may be boy or girl is important and are the future of the country.
+Girls should be treated equally and should get all the opportunities in our society for the welfare of the Nation as a whole.

 “Don’t kill Girl in Womb when she might bring Country to Gloom”

 “Don’t let their lives End before it even Begins”